THORACIC HERNIATED DISC

 Costotransversectomy

-Fusion
+Fusion Surgery

 Physical Therapy

 In very mild cases, physical therapy offers ways to control symptoms and enable you to improve without surgery.
-For this condition, treatments focus on improving mobility and posture.
+For this condition, treatments focus on improving movement and posture.
 Based on the patient, doctors may recommend therapy sessions two to three times each week for up to six weeks.

 • learn correct posture and body movements to reduce back strain